pkulak/pgen/README.md

 	phil@fry ~> pgen
 	dyrumiwusy	zbamsyztet	qMBkkmjRPb	dMazV2mKWm	h1c3AceR9.

 The first is (mostly, sometimes) pronounceable, the second is all lower case, the third is upper and lower case, the fourth includes digits, and the last adds a sigle special character.
-The idea is to pick the right password based on the specific security/convenience tradeoffs where it's being used, or the silly and misguided requirements of the application.
+The idea is to pick the right password based on the specific security/convenience tradeoffs of where it's being used, or the silly and misguided requirements of the application.

 FAQ
 ===